-- rtems_semaphore_create Create a semaphore

-- rtems_semaphore_ident Get ID of a semaphore

-- rtems_semaphore_delete Delete a semaphore

-- rtems_semaphore_obtain Acquire a semaphore

-- rtems_semaphore_release Release a semaphore
+- rtems_semaphore_create Create a semaphore - rtems_semaphore_ident Get ID of a semaphore - rtems_semaphore_delete Delete a semaphore - rtems_semaphore_obtain Acquire a semaphore - rtems_semaphore_release Release a semaphore - rtems_semaphore_flush Unblock all tasks waiting on a semaphore

 A semaphore can be viewed as a protected variable whose value can be modified only with the rtems_semaphore_create, rtems_semaphore_obtain, and rtems_semaphore_release directives.
 RTEMS supports both binary and counting semaphores.
 A binary semaphore is restricted to values of zero or one, while a counting semaphore can assume any non-negative integer value.